Someone's Watching Over Me: Background and composition

-The song was written by DioGuardi and Shanks for the film Raise Your Voice, in which Duff stars.
+The song was written by DioGuardi and Shanks for the film Raise Your Voice, in which Hilary Duff stars.
 In the movie, which is set at a performing arts summer school, Duff's character, Terri Fletcher, writes the song with her fellow student Jay, played by Oliver James, and performs it at the film's climax in front of the students, staff and parents.
 The song is dedicated to Terri's late brother, Paul, who supported her dream to become a musician.
 The song states that in all the challenges Terri needs to overcome in her journey to fulfill her dream, although not physically present, someone is still there watching over her.

 Musically, "Someone's Watching Over Me" is a moderately paced pop song, moving at a tempo of 78 beats per minute.
-Written in the key of E Major, the song has the sequence of C#m—F#m—B—B/G♯—G#m—G#/C as its chord progression in the verses, and then moves to E-B-C#m-B-A-B in the chorus.
+Written in the key of E Major, the song has the sequence of C♯m—F♯m—B—B/G♯—G♯m—G♯/C as its chord progression in the verses, and then moves to E-B-C♯m-B-A-B in the chorus.
 Lyrically, the song speaks about "holding on no matter what happens in life, believing that someone's watching over".